MrCheeseWasTaken/3D-For-SFML/README.md

 The library has simple shapes you can create, they are Cube, Cylinder, Plane and SingleSidePlane

-They can scaled, rotated, moved and more:
+They can be scaled, rotated, moved and more:

 - setPosition(sf::Vec3f)
 - setRotation(sf::Vec3f)